Paper managers: Lauren Kassell, Natalie Kaoukji

 These lectures provide an overview of medicine in early modern Europe (1500–1750).
 We will examine ways in which Greek and Arab medicine, anatomy and natural philosophy were foundational to medical theory and practices, and how these ancient and medieval views came under attack.
 Central themes of the course include change and continuity in theories of the body and disease, practices of maintaining health and healing, experiences of patients, and in the broad spectrum of practitioners available.
 We will study how different practitioners were trained and how they interacted both with each other and their patients.
 During this period important discoveries were made in anatomical theatres, in alchemical laboratories, in the New World and under microscopes, and we consider their influence on medical theory and practice.
 In addition to drawing upon learned and vernacular medical, religious and literary texts, we will consider what contemporary visual and material culture can teach us about the history of early modern medicine.

 For introductions to the subject, see:

 - Porter, Roy, The Greatest Benefit to Mankind (London: HarperCollins, 1997)

 - Siraisi, Nancy, Medieval and Early Renaissance Medicine (Chicago: University of Chicago Press, 1990)

 - Elmer, Peter (ed), The Healing Arts: Health, Disease and Society in Europe, 1500–1800 (Manchester: Manchester University Press, 2004)

 For studies of particular periods, places and practitioners, see:

 - Cook, Harold, Trials of an Ordinary Doctor: Joannes Groenevelt in 17th-Century London (Baltimore: Johns Hopkins University Press, 1994)

 - Duden, Barbara, The Woman Beneath the Skin: A Doctor's Patients in 18th-Century Germany, translated by Thomas Dunlap (Cambridge, MA: Harvard University Press, 1991)

-- Fissell, Mary, Vernacular Bodies: The Politics of Reproduction in Early Modern England (2004)
+- Fissell, Mary, Vernacular Bodies: The Politics of Reproduction in Early Modern England (Oxford: Oxford University Press, 2004)

-- MacDonald, Michael, Mystical Bedlam: Madness, Anxiety and Healing in 17th-Century England (1981)
+- MacDonald, Michael, Mystical Bedlam: Madness, Anxiety and Healing in 17th-Century England (Cambridge: Cambridge University Press, 1981)

-- Pelling, Margaret, The Common Lot: Sickness, Medical Occupations and the Urban Poor in Early Modern England (1998)
+- Pelling, Margaret, The Common Lot: Sickness, Medical Occupations and the Urban Poor in Early Modern England (London: Longman, 1998)